modehnal/GNOMETerminalAutomation/article/presentation_article.md

 Now we have our API.
 We have a project structure for our automation.
 We also have a self contained html page that will contain full result of the single test, multiple tests or even entire features.

+The project page can be found here https://github.com/behave-contrib/behave-html-pretty-formatter.

 We can now start the automating.
 Although for the purposes of general automation, that will be very hard as you would start from scratch and I imagine you would like to have much more that what is presented.
 Which is where `qecore` comes in.

-The project page can be found here https://github.com/behave-contrib/behave-html-pretty-formatter.

 ## Filling all the gaps and providing useful tools with the qecore project

 Qecore is a library of tools and commonly used functions that are required throughout our entire automation stack.

-I have started to develop qecore only a few years back so this project is relatively new and is continuousy being improved and developed with new features and is indisposable for our day to day use when working with GNOME Applications.
+I have started to develop qecore only a few years back so this project is relatively new and is being continuously developed and improved with new features and is indisposable for our day to day use when working with GNOME Applications.

   - ### Starting new session.